usaee/CSE310/Module5/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the software that you wrote to demonstrate the Java language.}
+This Java project is designed to simulate an ATM machine.
+The user is able to simulate functions such as withdrawing and depositing funds.
+The user is also able to check the balance of their simulated account.

-{Describe your purpose for writing this software.}
+My purpose for writing this software is to become familiar with the Java programming language and gain experience.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}